tehaandev/dev-portfolio/_posts/built-a-custom-web-app-for-a-uk-based-startup-in-the-foster-care-sector-solo.md

 ---
 title: "Built a custom web app for a UK-based startup in the foster care sector - solo."
 date: "2025-08-09"
-excerpt: "Developed a secure web application for Fosterli Ltd. to streamline the foster care application process, enhancing collaboration and compliance."
+excerpt: "Developed a secure web application for UK-based startup to streamline the foster care application process, enhancing collaboration and compliance."
 tags:
   [
     "Foster Care",